Our CSR approach

 Claranova is implementing a CSR approach designed to drive growth and profitability shared with stakeholders.
-In 2019-2020, Claranova began consolidating its CSR approach at Group level.
-In particular, this year Claranova:
+Over the past two years, Claranova has been applying its CSR approach at the Group level by:

-- analyzed its CSR risks (see 1.2 in NFPS document*);
+- analyzing its CSR risks (see Paragraph 1.2 of the NFPS*);

-- created CSR guidelines and a reporting tool;
+- creating CSR guidelines and a reporting tool;

-- created and mobilized a network of CSR officers.
+- creating and mobilizing a network of CSR officers.

 Claranova’s first responsibility is to be a responsible employer.
 The talent and commitment of the teams are essential to Group growth.
-This employee focus is reflected notably by the importance placed by Claranova on work-life balance and respect for parenthood and gender equality (see 2.1 in NFPS document*).
-In 2020, in response to the COVID-19 pandemic (see 2.3 in NFPS document*), employee health protection measures are given special priority.
+This employee focus is reflected notably by the importance placed by Claranova on work-life balance and respect for parenthood and gender equality (see Paragraph 2.1 of the NFPS).

 * NFPS : Non-Financial Performance Statement